tapetums/TTBase/TTBase.English.md

 ---

 ##Introduction
-　TTBase is just an application which resident in task tray after starting.
+　TTBase is just an application which is resident in task tray after starting.
 To enable this software, you need plugins (DLLs) to be loaded by TTBase.
 　Read this specification carefully and let's make plugins!